appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### requestToUsers
    <dd>
-   An array of email addresses specifying the users to whom the request is assigned.
-The request will be available for these users to take action.
+   Specifies the user or users to whom the request is assigned for approval or rejection.
+Each element in the array should be the email address of the user.
 This is mandatory if you are not supplying `requestToGroups`.
    </dd>

 #### requestToGroups `String[]` `Optional`